What Is Responsive Web Design? 8 Benefits for Businesses!Orhun Karadag

 Responsive web design is a development approach that focuses on designing websites that respond to users and their devices.
 In practice this means that a website should adapt instantaneously to suit the device it’s being displayed on, allowing for great user experience.

 We will not go any deeper on the technical part of the responsive web design in this article.
+We will explain the benefits of having a responsive website for a business.

 The basic philosophy behind responsive web design is that the users should receive a consistent and seamless experience of your website.
 No matter how they choose to access it.
 Any browser, device, and operating system.